ojasvigupta30/SBA319/README.md

 ## Usage

 After starting the server, you can interact with the API using tools like **Postman** or **ThunderClient**.
-Here's an example of adding a new hero using Postman:
+Here's an example of adding a new hero using Thunderclient:

 - **POST /hero**